 - The number of entities accessing the Registry by fiscal year; and

-- An appendix on registration and complaint figures by consumer state and area code.
+- An appendix with registration and complaint figures by consumer state and area code.

 This year’s Data Book also reveals trends in complaint data.
 In addition to providing information on the total number of consumer complaints per month, it contains data on the number of monthly complaints specifically related to pre-recorded telemarketing “robocalls,” and requests for a telemarketer to stop calling.

-During the past fiscal year, the FTC has continued to receive large numbers of consumer complaints about robocalls.
-The number of complaints varied by month, ranging between a low in October of 85,167 and a high of 184,876 in August 2014.
+During the past fiscal year, the FTC has continued to receive many consumer complaints about robocalls.
+The number of complaints varied by month, ranging between a low of 135,027 in November 2014 and a high of 206,054 in April of this year.

 Information for Consumers